Significance of "begotten," whether God created Jesus, meaning of "Jesus is Lord," and learning about the Bible

 Jehovah's Witness question: How long have you been knowing the Bible, and who taught you the Bible?

 My answer: Two great questions.
-I'm hoping you're asking these sincerely and not just hoping to find something for which to criticize me.
+I'm hoping you're asking these sincerely and not just hoping to find something to criticize me for.

 The Bible has been a part of my life for six decades.
 I actually read it all the way through -- cover to cover -- when I was about 10 years old.
 To be sure, there were lots of things I didn't understand in that first reading.
 However, that initial reading was very valuable because it gave me a sense of the storyline running all through those 66 documents.
 It gave me a sense that the Bible was not just a collection of stand-alone stories or thoughts that were randomly thrown together.
 It also made me think of each of the individual books as a unified document rather than a compilation of verses (thoughts) that didn't build on each other and that had little or no connection to each other.